 Course instruction includes three main units: Water, Earth's Processes, and Air Around You.
 The core concepts include, but are not limited to the following: freshwater, groundwater, surface water, and oceans; minerals, rocks, energy, plate tectonics, earthquakes, and volcanoes; atmosphere, weather, climate, and air pollution.
-Students will have science for two periods either semester 1 or semester 2.
-During the opposite semester, students will be enrolled in social studies for two periods

-Social Studies
+Social Studies - 1 Period

 The Social Studies Common Core Standards encompass topics related to Civics, Economics, Geography, Government, and History.
 Current events will be woven throughout the curriculum in order to add a global perspective to our curriculum.
 This course entails independent and collaborative projects aligned with the transferable soft skills of collaboration, critical thinking, creatively, and communication.
-Students will have social studies for two periods either semester 1 or semester 2.
-During the opposite semester, students will be enrolled in science for two periods